AnDCGI/functions/README.md

 Copyright ©  2020  AnD CGI

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License.

 ![https://www.gnu.org/graphics/gplv3-or-later-sm.png](https://www.gnu.org/graphics/gplv3-or-later-sm.png)